- Genome Browser

 The haplotype tree can be seen to the left of the track.

 Each variant is drawn as a vertical column, using color to distinguish between reference alleles and alternate alleles of the horizontally running haplotypes.
 If unchecked, then the display is the same as for VCF without genotypes: a stacked bar graph of the top two alleles, showing the proportion of alleles if allele counts are available.
-This is check enabled by default.
+This setting is enabled by default.

 The following options are applicable only when the haplotype sorting display is enabled: